ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 ## v.0.6.1

-* Fixed issue on `ReactButton` Component not updating reaction count and throws an error
+* Fixed a bug causing issue on `ReactButton` Component not updating reaction count and throws an error
 * Added validation to `ReactButton` Component to check empty or null value for `reactionList` attribute
-* Fixed issue on `PostStore` rendering default/ initial data for `postAtom` before updating to the fetched data from API call
+* Fixed a bug causing issue on `PostStore` still rendering default/ initial data for `postAtom` before updating to the fetched data from API call
 * Removed default/initial data for `postAtom` from `PostStore`
-* Fixed issue on `PostHeader` Component not displaying the `user` picture from `user` data
+* Fixed a bug causing issue on `PostHeader` Component not displaying the `user` picture from `user` data
 * Renamed attribute from `picture` to `publisherPicture` to display `user` data on `PostHeader` Component
 * Added `status` attribute for `posts` to optimize filtering `posts` by `status` when rendering to `frontend`
 * Moved `postTemplateItemsAtom` from `PostTemplateStore` to `ManagePostStore` due to minimal usage of `PostTemplateStore`